Superfriend (SUPFRIEND) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Superfriend Historical Price

-According to the latest data gathered on Superfriend live price page, the current price of Superfriend is 0.00036526USD.
-The circulating supply of Superfriend(SUPFRIEND) is 999.97M SUPFRIEND , giving it a market capitalization of $370.23K.
+According to the latest data gathered on Superfriend live price page, the current price of Superfriend is 0USD.
+The circulating supply of Superfriend(SUPFRIEND) is 999.97M SUPFRIEND , giving it a market capitalization of $350.38K.

 The Superfriend Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SUPFRIEND based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.